gottagofaster236/SonicVisualSplit/README.md

 You'll have to use one of the two methods to set everything up.

    - If you're using OBS, click "Start Virtual Camera" in the bottom right before using SonicVisualSplit.
 Then select it in the video sources dropdown list in SonicVisualSplit settings.

      For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).

      Thus, SonicVisualSplit will capture the virtual camera, while the actual capture card video will be recorded by your streaming software of choice.
-   - *(Not recommended)* If you're an OBS user, you can also use "OBS Window Capture" from the video sources dropdown list.
+   - If you're an OBS user, you have another option that is less intensive on the CPU.
+You can simply choose "OBS Window Capture" from the video sources dropdown list.
      SonicVisualSplit will get the video by capturing screenshots of the opened OBS Studio window.

     In order for SonicVisualSplit to recognize the time on screen correctly, you have to make sure